Aviva Equity Release Review

 Aviva is the UK’s largest life insurer3 and a prominent provider of pensions and mortgages.

-With a history spanning over 320 years, Aviva provides planning solutions for unforeseen circumstances.4
+With a history spanning over 3 centuries, Aviva provides planning solutions for unforeseen circumstances.4

-Headquartered in London, the company serves approximately 18 million clients in the UK, Ireland, and Canada.5
+Headquartered in London, the company serves approximately 18mln clients in the UK, Ireland, and Canada.5

-Aviva’s Experience & Expertise in the Financial Services Industry
+Aviva’s Experience and Expertise in the Financial Services Industry

-Aviva’s experience and expertise in the financial services industry span over three centuries since its establishment in 1696.
+Aviva’s experience and expertise in the financial services industry span over 3 centuries since its establishment in 1696.

-The company offer a range of products including motor, life, and home insurance6, savings and investment options7, retirement products8, and health insurance.9
+The company offers a range of products, including motor, life, and home insurance6, savings and investment options7, retirement products8, and health insurance.9

 While Aviva strives for quality customer service, individual experiences may vary, as with any financial service provider.
 This could be due to differences in individual financial circumstances, unique customer needs, or even the complexity of the case.

-Yes, Aviva offers equity release in the form of a lifetime mortgage.10
+Yes, Aviva offers equity release in the form of a lifetime mortgage, providing homeowners with flexible options to access their property’s equity for financial needs in retirement.10

-Since 1998, customers have released more than £10 billion from their homes for retirement through Aviva.11
+Since 1998, customers have released more than £10bln from their homes for retirement through Aviva.11

 Aviva’s Equity Release Plan

-This loan might be an option to evaluate if you’re exploring comprehensive and adaptable equity release products and services.
+This loan may be an option to evaluate if you are exploring comprehensive and adaptable equity release products and services.

 Aviva’s Lifestyle Flexible Option